Jim Brown: Professional career

-Brown was cognizant of the physical toll exacted by carrying the ball as a lead running back and began foreshadowing an early retirement as early as 1960, when the 24-year old Brown told a journalist, "I've carried the ball 749 times in three years with the Browns.
+Brown was cognizant of the physical toll exacted by carrying the ball as a lead running back and began foreshadowing an early retirement as early as 1960, when the 24-year-old Brown told a journalist, "I've carried the ball 749 times in three years with the Browns.
 I get the same question everywhere I go — will so much ball-carrying and the tackling that results shorten my career?
 Will I end up my career groggy or, even worse, punchy as a punch-drunk prizefighter? ...
 I hope I'm smart enough to quit the game before somebody has to tell me I'm finished.
 I want to leave feeling I can still do the job.
 That's the way the great quarterback Otto Graham finished with the Browns.
 He most likely had several good seasons left...
 But Otto quit while he was on top.
 I hope I have the good sense to follow the example."

 Brown's 1,863 rushing yards in the 1963 season remains a Cleveland franchise record.
 It is currently the oldest franchise record for rushing yards out of all 32 NFL teams.
 His average of 133 yards per game that season is exceeded only by O. J. Simpson's 1973 season.
 Brown led the league in rushing a record eight times.
 He was also the first NFL player to rush for over 10,000 yards.
 He was very difficult to tackle (shown by his all-time record of 5.22 yards per carry), often requiring more than one defender to bring him down.
 Brown was famous for his stiff arm and combined speed, power and relentless endurance as a rusher.

 After winning his third league MVP award in 1965, Brown retired in July 1966 at age 30 while still in top form.
 He was in England for the shooting of the movie The Dirty Dozen.
 He had expected to return to the Browns afterwards, but retired when team owner Art Modell threatened him with fines for missing training camp.
 Brown held the NFL career rushing record of 12,312 yards until it was broken by Walter Payton on October 7, 1984, during Payton's 10th NFL season.
 Brown is still the Browns' all-time leading rusher.
 As of 2018, he ranked 11th on the all-time rushing list.
 Brown's NFL touchdown record would stand until 1994 when Jerry Rice surpassed him with his 127th touchdown.

 During Brown's career, Cleveland won the NFL championship in 1964 and were runners-up in 1957 and 1965, his rookie and final season, respectively.
 In the 1964 championship game, Brown rushed 27 times for 114 yards and caught 3 passes for 37.

 Brown never missed a game in his entire career.
-Interestingly, he refused to drink water during games, believing it would make him feel satisfied and diminish his drive.
+He refused to drink water during games, believing it would make him feel satisfied and diminish his drive.